Aquinite/flight-deals-finder/README.md

 ## Other explanations
 - Uses requests-cache as to not use up SerpAPI calls during testing as there is a 250 call limit for free tiers
-- Uses sheety to quickly pull data from Google Sheets for usage in the
+- Uses sheety to quickly pull data from Google Sheets to set parameters of SerpAPI's search

 ## Future improvements